How to read a .dat file in Python

 First 5 values: [1.23 4.56 7.89 0.12 3.45]

-When your .dat file contains structured numerical data, the NumPy library is your best bet.
-The np.fromfile() function reads binary data directly into a highly efficient NumPy array, which is perfect for large datasets.
+When your .dat file contains structured numerical data, the numpy library is your best bet.
+It's designed for high-performance array operations.
+The np.fromfile() function reads binary data directly into a NumPy array, which is much faster and more memory-efficient than manual parsing in Python.

 Loading Python objects from .dat files with pickle